themetalfleece/neogma-docs/md/docs/Models/Updating-Nodes-and-Relationships.md

             target: {
                 id: '2'
             },
-            /* --> the relationship(s) between the source and the target node(s) are matched to have the following 'createdAt' */
+            /* --> the relationship(s) between the source and the target node(s) are matched to have the following 'rating' */
             relationship: {
-                createdAt: '2020-02-02'
+                rating: 4
             }
         },
         /* --> (optional) an existing session or transaction to use */